DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-check-how-quickly-courses-are-filling-up.md

       src: status-of-active-applications-report.png
 ---

-We’ve made some changes to the existing ‘Reports’ area, as part of the work to help users make the application process better.
+We’ve made some changes to the reports section of the service, following on from work to [provide status and progress reports alongside data exports](/manage-teacher-training-applications/providing-status-and-progress-reports-alongside-data-exports/).

 The user need this work aims to address is: